kabirdhillon7/Demo-SF-Symbol-Animation/README.md

-# SF Symbol Animation Demo
+# Demo: SF Symbol Animation
 This project demonstrates how to use symbol effects to create a variety of animations on SF symbols.

 ## Table of Contents